egovernments/egov-analytics/README.md

+This project covers the analysis of the municipal data for real time alerts, predictive analytics and more...
+We will analyse the data created by the eGov SmartCity ERP for increasing the efficiency of Municial Employees by enabling data driven governance.

-## DataKind
+#### DataKind
 [DataKind](http://www.datakind.org/) is a nonprofit organization that brings leading data scientists together with high impact social organizations through a comprehensive, collaborative approach that leads to shared insights, greater understanding and positive action through data in the service of humanity.

-This project is part of [DataCorps](http://www.datakind.org/datacorps), which brings together teams of pro bono data scientists with social change organizations on long-term projects that use data science to transform their work and their sector.
-DataKind helps organizations define their needs and discover what’s possible, then match them with a team that can translate those needs into data science problems and solve them with advanced analytics.

-## eGovernments Foundation
+#### eGovernments Foundation
-[eGovernments Foundation](http://www.egovernments.org/) transforms urban governance with the use of scalable and replicable technology solutions that enable efficient and effective municipal operations, better decision making, and contact-less urban service delivery.
-Their mission is to bring better and inclusive governance, leading to smarter cities. eGovernments Foundation is looking forward to moving the governmental operations from a reactive mode to a proactive mode by using the historical complaint data;  predicting the complaints and the locations so that the government can effectively utilize its resources.
+[eGovernments Foundation](http://www.egovernments.org/) transforms urban governance with the use of scalable and replicable technology solutions that enable efficient and effective municipal operations, better decision making, and contact-less urban service delivery. eGovernments is looking forward for the following outputs from the engagement:

-This project will be using the data from the eGovernments implementation for the Chennai Municipal Corporation.
-It will involve building a system to forecast the number of complaints in a ward on a monthly level, based on which the Corporation can plan for resources ahead and increase overall preparedness.
-In addition to this, an alerts system to keep the stakeholders notified of events of interest will also be looked at.
-It is envisaged that such developments will help in driving proactive action.

-## How to Run
+- Monthly forecasts for overall top 5 complaint types across the city at the ward level : This will be used by the Commissioner and City Level Municipal Executives to allocate resources and take proactive action.
+- Monthly forecasts for top 3 complaint types for each ward: These will be used by the zonal and ward level executives to take appropriate actions in their respective jurisdictions.
+- Alerts and Notifications system which raises an alert if an anomaly or increasing trend is detected.

+#### Project milestones
+###### Part 1: Data Analysis Report
+Analyze historical data to find out what patterns exist in the data.
+For example, Water Logging complaints may peak in September in wards x, y and z.
+This report will contain the following details:
+- Ward Level:Cyclical or Seasonal Patterns
+- Complaint Type: Cyclical or Seasonal Patterns, Wards in which these complaints occur the most

+###### Part 2: Top Complaints - Forecast Models (1)
+- A monthly forecast model, which forecasts the number of ward-wise complaints for the top 5 complaint types for the next 3 months
+- The top 5 complaints are picked according to the counts at the city level
+- This model may return a value - ‘Unknown’ for wards which don’t satisfy the assumptions listed below

+###### Part 3: Ward Level - Forecast Models (2)
+- For each ward, forecasts the number of complaints for the top 3 complaint types for the next 3 months
+- The top 3 complaint types are picked according to the counts, at the ward level

+###### Part 4: Alerts and Notifications
+- Alert if an anomaly or increasing trend is detected from the existing predictions
+- Note that this is not fully specified, and would require exploration from the team